bartelsjoshuac/SAPG/AssuranceCases.md

 ![Assurance Case 1](https://github.com/bartelsjoshuac/SAPG/blob/main/images/BIND%20Assurance%20Case.svg)

-C1: LDAP will perform the authentication request
+C1: LDAP will perform the authentication request.

-IR1: This is not handled by LDAP and indeterminate
+IR1: This is not handled by LDAP and indeterminate.

-UC1: This case is not handled by LDAP
+UC1: This case is not handled by LDAP.

-R1: Assuming pass thru authentication is not enabled
+R1: Assuming pass thru authentication is not enabled.

-SC2: And the user has a password
+SC2: And the user has a password.

-E1: Authentication and log success
+E1: Authentication and log success.

 R2: Unless the user is disabled and.

-E2: Log failure and reason code
+E2: Log failure and reason code.

-R33: Password was not valie
+R33: Password was not valid.

-IR2: Anonymous authentication is allowed
+IR2: Anonymous authentication is allowed.

-UC2: Default to Read only or Deny
+UC2: Default to Read only or Deny.

-SC4: This is indeterminate
+SC4: This is indeterminate.

-R3: Or the user has the wrong password
+R3: Or the user has the wrong password.

-E3: Log fail and repeat
+E3: Log fail and repeat.

 #### Use: